brianach/fmcistore/README.md

 The home page contains a summary of what FMCI does preceded by a link to the main FMCI homepage.
 A scrolling carousel runs at the bottom of the page which displays a clickable logo for each of FMCI's partners which when clicked open the partner's home page on a separate tab.
 The carousel is loaded from a simple django database model which can be edited by a superuser via the admin page.

+## Store

+Products can be purchased from a number of cathegories on the store page.
+The store dropdown menu allows for viewing the products by category or viewing the entire store on a single page.
+Visitors can order products without having to register and account.
+Registered users can access and modify their contact details and also view a list of previous orders.
+They can also click on any individual order to see what products are contained in it.
+Staff users can modify the existing products, delete products or add new products as required.
+Both users and staff users can see that they are logged in as the login menu item changes to their full name and is highlighted for better visibility.

+## Other Offerings

+The site shows what onsite spaces such as desks and labs are available to interested users.
+A table listing the various option is displayed alongside images of the spaces on offer.
+Additionally, compute and development services are offered and availabe for tenant or onsite customers.
+Tables outlining the various offerings are available for visitors and users to view.

 ## Authentication

 Users can register an account which gives them the ability to see their order history.
-Logged in users will see their full name displayed as dropdown link at the top of the navbar from where they can see a link to their profile, or to logout.
+Logged in users will see their full name displayed above the information banner and highllighted for visibility.

 ---
+---
+&nbsp;

 # Design